Kelly Clarkson’s Half-Brother Says She Will Need ‘All The Support She Can Get’ After Divorce Filing

-Erik, who is the son of Kelly’s late father Stephen Clarkson who passed away in February 2018, spoke to In Touch Weekly this week.
+Erik, who is the son of Kelly’s late father Stephen Clarkson, who passed away in February 2018, spoke to In Touch Weekly this week.
 He said that the mom of two will need “all the support” now that she’s set to become a single parent to two young children.

 “[Kelly’s] gonna need all the support she can get right now,” Erik said.